Inuit culture: The context of birth

 The Second World War and subsequent Cold War initiated a newfound interest in the Arctic by the Canadian government.
 Its vast mineral resources and strategic proximity to the USSR brought rapid development to the region.
 The study of the Inuit's health outcomes also began, finding vast health disparities between northern and southern Canadians.
 This prompted the opening of several nursing outposts in the Northwest Territories, including what is now Nunavut to provide primary and some secondary care to the Inuit population.
 These proved successful, and several studies found that Inuit had better access to primary care than many southern Canadians.
 To aid in maternity care, the government in Ottawa began recruiting midwives from England and New Zealand to work in the Arctic regions, which preserved the woman-centred midwifery model of care practiced by the traditional Inuit midwives.
 However, this was short-lived due to more stringent immigration laws passed in the 1970s.
 The physicians recruited to replace these midwives advocated for a medicalized, tertiary-care level birth, and a de facto policy of flying women to southern hospitals for labour and delivery was adopted.
 In the 1970s and 1980s, nearly 100% of pregnant women were flown out of their homeland to give birth.
 The most popular routes—from north to Yellowknife, Ottawa, Ontario; Churchill, Manitoba; or Winnipeg, Manitoba could be more than 1,000 miles.

 So common was the fly out to give birth that Inuit culture began to adapt to this almost inevitable fact.
 To announce a newborn member of their community, many Inuit proclaim "the newborn has arrived" instead of "the baby is born".
-Due to the fact that the infant is several weeks old when it arrives in its homeland, it is common for members of the community to shake the baby's hand to welcome him or her to the community.
+Due to the fact that the infant is several weeks old when it arrives in its homeland, it is common for members of the community to shake the baby's hand to welcome them to the community.

 In the early 21st century, about half of Inuit women are flown out from Nunavut to southern hospitals for delivery, and evacuations consume more than 20% of the territory's health budget.
 They normally leave two to three weeks prior to their due date and return two to three weeks after birth.
 There are reports of Inuit women returning home after more than one month away to find their house in ruins and their other children poorly cared for.
 Inuit culture is closely tied to the land and community, and birth outside of this land causes cultural dissonance.
 Many Inuit women interviewed about the practice remarked that their children born outside of Nunangat were not truly Inuit.
 Some communities, such as Cambridge Bay, have a birthing centre available for low risk births and in 2014 two local women graduated from Nunavut Arctic College's midwifery program.
 The centre is available for all communities in the Kitikmeot Region.
 However, higher risk and first-time mothers must still go to the hospital in Yellowknife.